CALL: 602-295-6807

 The inventory of homes for sale in Chandler started climbing in 2018 and reaching a high of 830 in June.
 Then inventory gradually decreased throughout the remainder of the year, ending a little higher than it started the year.
 January of 2019 saw a continued decline in Chandler inventory, but then shot up to a new all-time high of 838 in May.
 Since then, the Chandler home inventory continued to decline throughout the year, and into 2020.
 When Covid-19 hit early in 2020, inventory in Chandler saw increases in April and May, but once the housing industry opened up again, Chandler inventory continued to decrease throughout the remainder of the year, reaching a new all-time low of 374 in December.
 The average yearly inventory has dropped by 31.6% between 2018 and 2020!

-With the average number of Chandler homes sold in the last 6 months decreasing to 190, and with the inventory decreasing to 622, this leaves us with an increasing absorption rate of 3.27 months, which is still reflective of a sellers' market even though the absorption rate had more than doubled between May and November, and we are seeing home price reductions now.
+With the average number of Chandler homes sold in the last 6 months increasing to 221, and with the inventory decreasing from 307 to 284, this leaves us with a decreasing absorption rate of 1.29 months, which is still reflective of a sellers' market.

 How inventory affects home prices: